COVID-19 update: All of New Zealand is now at Red. More information.

-Massey’s Postgraduate Diploma in Museum Studies will prepare you to meet the challenges of cultural organisations. contemporary museums, galleries and indigenous cultural centres face in maintaining heritage collections and delivering high quality services to communities.
+Massey’s Postgraduate Diploma in Museum Studies will prepare you to meet the challenges cultural organisations face in maintaining heritage collections and delivering high-quality services to communities.

 With a Massey Postgraduate Diploma in Museum Studies, you’ll be prepared to deal with the issues that contemporary museums, galleries and indigenous cultural centres face in maintaining heritage collections and delivering high-quality community services.